 If you find yourself forgetting your Wifi password all the time, and even the above two methods are a hassle, here’s a recommendation:

-Third party password management software remembers your passwords for you so that you don’t have to.
+Third-party password management apps remember your passwords for you so that you don’t have to.
 It’s like Keychain, but some password applications offer additional features you won’t find in Keychain.
-One such app is 1Password.
+One such app is 1Password (review).

 With 1Password, you literally just need one master password.
 All other passwords are stored within it.

 1Password has multiple features that are very useful including Sidebar, 1Password mini, Vaults, and more.
 Descriptions for each of these features are shown in the images below.

 That’s all!
 I hope you’ve found this article helpful.

 Now you no longer have to crawl to that dusty corner where your Internet router is located every time your friends come over.
 Simply locate the password manually on your Mac computer or outsource it and get third-party software to do it for you.